xtchow/rn-sample/README.md

 sample for a construction company to sell equipment

 OBJECTIVES
+  - create a modal which displays cart contents and leads to a checkout page COMPLETED
     - replicate *rn-course*'s half-baked "Search for an application" feature here using chatgpt's dummy data

 HELPFUL LINKS
   - https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax